mjj6411770/nie_toolbox_shared/README.md

 ```
 ![BgSubCat1](https://user-images.githubusercontent.com/100134089/224961351-3191704a-ea74-41f8-b866-184037d515aa.svg)

-## Sampling some peaks based on the height threshold
+## Initial spike sampling via the conventional heigh threshold method
-This step is based on the blank signal to generate the height threshold and perform sampling follow by this code:
+This step uses the blank signal to determine the height threshold.
+The sampling is then performed by this code:

 ```matlab
 Sig1 = Sig1.FlipFindPeak(Back1.Test_signal_offset,'Red','Y',"Offset");
 ```
-This method accepts four arguments, the first is the de-trended blank signal, and the next is whether the NIE signal is oxidative or reductive.
-In 'Red' or 'Oxi', the third argument is to show the plot and show the found peaks on the offset or original trend signal, the output as below:
+This method accepts four arguments (in the order from the left to the right): the de-trended blank signal, 'Red' or 'Oxi' showing whether the NIE signal is oxidative or reductive, 'Y' or 'N' to choose whether to show the found peaks, 'Offset' or 'Original' to choose whether to show the found peaks on the offset or original trend signal.
+The example of the output:
 ![FindPeaksCAT](https://user-images.githubusercontent.com/100134089/224968188-8bab673a-283b-4c9e-990f-4a18a26fb868.svg)

-## Generating the training sets and Clustering
+## Initial spike feature extraction and automated spike grouping

 Some parameters are extracted to distinguish the types of spikes and noise spikes, performed by the K-means; the method is as